4 Best Tennis Racquets for Control (2022)

 Groundstrokes

-On the surface, the vCore Pro 97 is very control-oriented and stable, with enhanced precision.
+On groundstrokes, the Yonex Vcore Pro 97 is a very control oriented and stable with enhanced precision.
 The sweet spot is forgiving and consistent.

 You can easily generate a great amount of spin and get depth so easily with this racquet, but you don’t get access to free power so easily with this racquet.
 Apart from that, it offers an excellent blend of spin, power, and control.